Procedure Guide ·Vet Visit ·2026

 What's Always Excluded

-Exams, vaccines, fecal tests, and preventive medications are excluded from standard policies.
-Microchipping, spay/neuter, and nail trims are also excluded.
-These costs are predictable and manageable, which is why insurers don't include them in accident/illness coverage.
+Exams, vaccines, fecal tests, and preventive meds are excluded.
+Microchipping, spay/neuter, and nail trims too.
+These predictable costs aren't included in accident/illness coverage.

 🇺🇸 US Pet Insurance Guide